Skip to main content

 Module description

 How did concepts of the self and the subject come into being and what is implied by each of them?
-This module provides you with a historical overview and theoretical grounding on the European origins of modern subjectivity, how they have impinged upon and shaped definitions, interpretations and uses of culture, and the reasons of their coming under attack in the twentieth century.
+In this module we provide you with a historical overview and theoretical grounding on the European origins of modern subjectivity, how they have impinged upon and shaped definitions, interpretations and uses of culture, and the reasons of their coming under attack in the twentieth century.

-The first part of the module is offered to all students on the MA/MRes Comparative Literary and Cultural Studies (Modern Languages).
-In the second part you will divide into different proposed strands according to your comparative or language-speaking area of studies and the expertise available in the Department of Cultures and Languages.
+The first part of the module is offered to all students on the MA/MRes Modern Languages and Comparative Literatures.
+In the second part you will divide into different proposed strands according to your own area of interest (whether comparative or focused on a specific culture) and the expertise available in the School of Creative Arts, Culture and Communication.
 This second part will vary year by year depending on the interests of incoming students and the availability of academic staff.

 Learning objectives